About Survey Definition Events

 Setting up a Survey Definition Event

-- Using the navigation menu in the top left, go to Actions.
+- Using the navigation menu in the top left, go to Workflows.

-Qtip: You cannot use this event in the Actions tab of an individual survey.
+Qtip: You cannot use this event in the Workflows tab of an individual survey.

 - Select Started by an event.